Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 \subsubsection{Other models}

-Until recently, most of the recommendation models supported the user exposure assumption \cite{liang2016modeling} in its hypothesis that unobserved user-item interactions exist because of a user's limited view of items in recommender systems, meaning that the non-interacted items haven't ever been exposed to the user and thereby unobserved user-item interactions are valueless for the recommendation.
-Devoogth et al. \cite{devooght2015dynamic} argued that the non-interacted items might not always be beyond a user's view but could be eschewed by the user as a result of their properties meeting the user's dislikes.
-This is the so-called not missing at random assumption \cite{marlin2012collaborative,steck2010training}.
-In that case, the user exposure assumption neglects a user's negative preferences, which in fact provide valuable information for such as constructing negative samples \cite{chen2017sampling} for the recommendation.
-Building on the not missing at random assumption, Devoogth et al. \cite{devooght2015dynamic} appended a term $\alpha \sum_{(i,j)\in \mathcal{R}(i)^-}E(\hat{r}_0,U_i V_j^T)$ to the loss of SVD in order to measure the probability that an item is eschewed by a user, where $\hat{r}_0$ is a prior estimation on predicted ratings (Tab.~\ref{LMF-KNN} gives details).
-In addition, Liang et al. \cite{liang2016modeling} used a matrix constructed based on the Bernoulli condition to represent the probability of an item's exposure to a user.
+Until recently, in the popular conception it was usually claimed that the user exposure assumption \cite{liang2016modeling} should be the bedrock of recommendation models, which hypothesized that the reason for the existence of unobserved user-item interactions lies in user's limited view of items in recommender systems.
+In other words, the non-interacted items for a user were those that haven't ever been exposed to the user, thereby being considered valueless as information for recommendation (because no positive or negative preference of the user had any chance for these items).
+However, this assumption is not invariably true.
+In recent research, there are conditions under which as Devoogth et al. \cite{devooght2015dynamic} argued that non-interacted items might not always be beyond a user's view but could be eschewed by the user just as a result of dislikes (the so-called not missing at random assumption \cite{marlin2012collaborative,steck2010training}) can contradict it.
+In that case, the user exposure assumption will neglect user's negative preferences for items, which in fact are valuable to be used to construct negative samples \cite{chen2017sampling} for improving training precision.
+As Devoogth et al. \cite{devooght2015dynamic} put it, by defining a term $\alpha \sum_{(i,j)\in \mathcal{R}(i)^-}E(\hat{r}_0,U_i V_j^T)$ ($\hat{r}_0$ is a prior estimation on predicted ratings) to measure the probability that an item could be eschewed by a user, the accuracy of the SVD model can be promoted built on the not missing at random assumption (Tab.~\ref{LMF-KNN} gives details).
+In addition, by using a matrix constructed based on the Bernoulli condition, Liang et al. \cite{liang2016modeling} proposed to represent the probability of an item's exposure to a user, as a supplement to recommendation models.